Financial recording based on when ownership transfers or the service is provided (sometimes different to when cash is paid).

 A payment made to shareholders.

-These cover schemes which have been administered to reduce emissions and are treated as taxes on production.
-Two examples of environmental levies are Emissions Trading System (ETS) and Carbon Reduction Commitments (CRC).
+These are cover schemes that have been administered to reduce emissions and are treated as taxes on production.
+Emissions trading system (ETS) and carbon reduction commitments (CRC) are 2 examples of environmental levies.

 Liquid assets mainly comprise foreign exchange reserves and bank deposits.

-Net investment refers the balance of acquisition less disposals of capital assets and liabilities.
+Net investment refers to the balance of acquisition less disposals of capital assets and liabilities.

 The non-financial account records current expenditure, current revenue and capital transactions.
-It is used to calculate the net lending/borrowing position from non-financial transactions. (see financial account and see alignment)
+It is used to calculate the net lending/borrowing position from non-financial transactions (see “Financial account” and “Alignment”).